Understanding Defensive Fronts In Football

 To win football games, the defense needs to control the line of scrimmage.
 Understanding defensive fronts and how players align is a major part of controlling the line of scrimmage.

-The 3 main defensive fronts that football coaches use are the 3-4, 4-3, and 5-2.
-The first number relates to the defensive lineman, and the second number is the linebackers.
+The 3 main defensive fronts that football coaches use are the under, over, stack, and tite front.

 The defensive line is the most important group of players on the defense.
 Stopping the offense’s running attack is the primary goal of the defense.
 The teams who cannot successfully stop the run often lose the field position game and the time of possession game.